Your complete guide to purchase and purchase order management

 This is closely related to choosing the right supplier, but don’t only use price as your criteria for finding a supplier since that might not be the best deal.

 You’ll need to consider other aspects, such as quality of materials and delivery terms, because, without due diligence, the wrong supplier drives up costs.
-Can the supplier guarantee delivery?
-Because a shortage or a delay will only serve to put a stop to production on your end.
+Can they guarantee on-time delivery?
+Because a shortage or a delay will only cause inconvenience and downtime on your behalf.

 Don’t rough it out with spreadsheets